 The prospect of malnutrition in poverty-stricken areas may seem unbelievable to many Americans, but as of 2014, more than 15 million children in the United States were categorized as food insecure.
+Poverty and malnutrition impact people across all racial and demographic categories.
 Nearly 40 percent of American households live below the poverty line.
 And most low-income families have continually reported that healthy eating was simply too expensive.
 (Figures sourced from APA.org’s, “What Are The Psychological Effects Of Hunger On Children”).

 Malnutrition, both pre- and post-natal, negatively affects babies and children in several ways, some of which are nearly impossible to reverse even after the children begin eating a nutritional diet.
 Toxic stress, or prolonged, unrelieved stress for extended periods of time, stemming from ceaseless malnutrition, is a learned behavior that stunts both physical and intellectual growth through an unceasing drive to survive.

 Veteran counselors, as well as future counselors just now enrolling in a counseling degree program, should equip themselves with the knowledge and tools necessary for dealing with malnourished children and, by extension, poverty-stricken families.